THE ELECTRIC REVOLUTION

 In line with this, automotive electrification has positively disrupted the industry (since it last did so in the early 19th century before the oil industry became king)!
 From the highly successful EVs Nissan Leaf to the Tesla Model S, newly introduced Jaguar, Audi, Mercedes and BMW EV variations, or on the horizon, the likes of new startups Lucid Motors, Faraday Future or Fisker, this is indeed an exciting era of innovation that we face!
 Not only are we able to reap up the benefits of a futuristic automobile, with its snazzy technology and aesthetically pleasing appeal, but also, we start to look at the more economical benefits it brings.
 With little servicing and maintenance required, enticing tax benefits as well as a massively reduced fuel bill, EVs are undoubtedly a wise choice.
 Furthermore, and perhaps the most precious benefit of all; you are heading down the sustainable route of creating a greener environment.

 One of the biggest objections that a consumer has before or even after making the transition to an EV, is the charging infrastructure.
-But now that there’s over twelve thousand connectors across over four thousand locations in the UK, with more and more being installed every month, EV charging has become much simpler.
+But now that there’s over sixteen thousand connectors across over five thousand locations in the UK, with more and more being installed every month, EV charging has become much simpler.
 Service stations, hotels, golf clubs and shopping centres have all adopted this technology and a desire to fulfil their duty in helping us reach a greener environment.

 However, in the rat race to get the global industry on the same page by launching new EVs, creating more charging infrastructure, enhancing technology further, we must remember the essential reason why we started this electric revolution in the first place.
 One of the biggest arguments we can raise is although EVs have a great potential to reduce carbon emissions, it is important to realise this potential is heavily dependent on the type of electricity that charges you battery.
 Electric cars are as green as their juice…